Get the inside scoop from a grocery store insider on how to save money on groceries before even stepping foot in a store!

 Six – Use your tools

-If you have the time, you can compare a few store flyers to see which has the better sale price on items you need.
-Use the flipp app to access all the digital flyers and look for the best prices!
+If you have the time, you can compare a few store flyers to see which has the better sale price on items you need (many places do this on their grocery apps).
+Use the flipp app to access all the digital flyers and look for the best prices and sale items!
 They have over 2,000 stores, and you can load coupons to your store loyalty card from it to help save on groceries even more!

 I usually go through the app every week, and then right before I shop, I load up coupons, and while in the store, I check the app just before checkout to see if there’s anything else in my cart that may have a coupon.